Table of Contents

 Insufficient developer knowledge

-The developer doesn't have the know-how on creating and executing elegant, clean code.
+The developer doesn't have the know-how to create and execute elegant, clean code.

 Outsourced software developers